Velu Nachiyar

-Rani Velu Nachiyar (3 January 1730 – 25 December 1796) was a queen of Sivaganga estate from c.
+"Veeramangai" Rani Velu Nachiyar (3 January 1730 – 25 December 1796) was a queen of Sivaganga estate from c.
 1780–1790.
-She was the first Indian queen to wage war with the East India Company in India.
-She is known by Tamils as Veeramangai ("brave woman").
-With the support of Hyder Ali's army, feudal lords, the Maruthu Brothers, Dalit commanders, and Thandavarayan Pillai, she fought the East India company.
+She was the first Indian queen to wage war with the East India Company (EIC) in India.
+She is proudly called by Tamils as Veeramangai ("brave woman"). she fought the EIC.

 Life

 Velu Nachiyar was the princess of Ramanathapuram and the only child of King Chellamuthu Vijayaragunatha Sethupathy and Queen Sakandhimuthathal of the Ramnad kingdom.

-Nachiyar was trained in many methods of combat, including war match weapons usage, martial arts like Valari, Silambam, horse riding, and archery.
+Nachiyar was trained in many methods of combat, including war match weapons usage, martial arts like Valari, Silambam, Kalaripayattu, horse riding, and archery.
 She was a scholar in many languages and was proficient in languages like French, English and Urdu.
-She married the king of Sivagangai, with whom she had a daughter.
+In 1746, she entered into marriage with Muthu Vaduganatha Periyavudaya Thevar, serving as a close advisor, mentor, and confidant to the prince.